SwarSne/IISc/README.md

-This is the AES attack on the FPGA of the ChipWhisperer.
-A MATLAB code was used to attack the traces collected through the ChipWhisperer.
-I decoded the MATLAB code, rewrote it in Python, and also performed a known-value correlation.
+This is the works I have done at IISc